ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 ### Challenge

-Note: The following program prompt may be the same as the lab on Titanium.
+Note that the following program prompt may be the same as the lab on Titanium.
 If so, skip to the numbered list at the end of this section.

 Combining the things we've learned thus far, write a program that:
 - Asks the user for an integer